 Take a tour of Australia like Kylie Minogue and her Aussie mates during the filming of Matesong.

 Follow in the footsteps of Kylie Minogue and her Aussie mates including Adam Hills, Shane Warne, Ash Barty and Ian Thorpe, and come to Australia to kick off your shoes, go to the beach and hang with impressive marsupials... especially the quokkas.

 Here are a few of the best Australian destinations Kylie and her mates travelled to during the filming of the Matesong music video, plus a few local favourites.
-So take your pick and Come Live Our Philausophy in the land Down Under.
+So take your pick and come explore the land Down Under.